jaintulya/jaintulya/README.md

 <td width="50%">

 ### Prime Clone

+Landing page inspired by the Prime Video interface.
-Built using **HTML & CSS**.
-Focused on layout precision and responsiveness.
+Built using **HTML & CSS** focusing on layout structure and responsiveness.
+Created to practice modern web layout and component alignment.

 [Click to View](https://prime-tulya.netlify.app)